gmofishsauce/yarc/doc/MemorySystem.md

 Fundamental control signals are developed by the NAND gate U14A and the decoder U22A.
 These are found at coordinates B1 in the schematic.
-The NAND gate's output is RAM/IO#, low for I/O address and high for memory.
-Decoding this signal with the READ/WRITE# line SYSBUS:15, the produces the four (unclocked and therefore potentially glitchy) signals MEMRD#, MEMWR#, IORD#, and IOWR#.
+The NAND gate's output is RAM/IO#.
+This is low for I/O address (0x7800 through 0x7FFF) and high for memory.

+Decodingthis signal with the READ/WRITE# line (SYSBUS:15) the produces the four (unclocked and therefore potentially glitchy) signals MEMRD#, MEMWR#, IORD#, and IOWR#.